Samsung

 Challenge

-• Due to changes in their work processes, the end users found that the previous version of the system no longer met their requirements, leading them to invest an excessive amount of time to complete their tasks.
+With changes in their workflows, users found that the previous system version no longer aligned with their needs, requiring excessive time and effort to complete their tasks.

-Prior to initiating the project, our team lacked insight into the workings of the e-commerce sector.
-However, through in-depth interviews with a process advocate and a representative of the end users from the customer side, we gained a comprehensive understanding of the back office data management process, along with its primary challenges and opportunities.
+Through in-depth interviews with a process advocate and end users, we gained a comprehensive understanding of the back office data management process, along with its primary challenges and opportunities.

 Not reflect business process